-The tissue of the brain is supplied by a network of cerebral arteries.
-If the wall of a cerebral artery becomes weakened, a portion of the wall may balloon out and form an aneurysm.
+Brain tissue is supplied with oxygen and nutrients by a network of cerebral arteries.
+If the wall of an artery becomes weak, a portion of it may balloon out and form an aneurysm.